sauce-archives/help/docs/general-reference/dashboard.md

 Clicking "All Versions" gives you an overview about all the previously uploaded versions of this app.

 <h4>Add Dependency</h4>
-Below this list of uploaded app versions, you find a button to upload a new dependancy.<br>
+Below this list of uploaded app versions, you find a button to upload a new dependency.<br>
 This allows you to connect your app to another application like e.g. facebook, even if it is not standardly installed on the devices.<br>

 So far this feature is only available for Android.